Home

 Our bonus suggestions continue your journey back in time, to a period when the biblical town lay outside the Jerusalem Old City walls we see today.

 Just outside the Old City.
 Go out Dung Gate and turn left.
-Make a right on Maalot Ir David Street.
+Make a right on Maalot Ir David Street and you'll find one of Jerusalem's most impressive sites.

 At the City of David, you can go down Warren’s Shaft and wade through Hezekiah’s Tunnels.
 The tunnel ends up in the Shiloah Pool.
 This is a great activity to do with older kids and teenagers.

-This is activity is best done in the spring, summer or fall - the water is freezing cold in the winter.
+This site is simply awe-inspiring all year around.
+Wading through the tunnel, however, is activity is best done in the spring, summer or fall - the water is freezing cold in the winter.

 12. Hiking Outside the Walls